 I haven’t been in the “zone” now for seven months!
 (Unprecedented!)

-I have some free time now.
-I’m energized and more like my normal self.
-Decluttering–not writing–is currently at the top of my agenda (I’ve been inspired by Becky’s blog about minimalist lifestyle, and I’m stoked to try some of her ideas in 2018).
+I have some free time now, which means that I’m energized and more like my normal self.
+Decluttering–not writing–is currently at the top of my agenda.
 But I still have two pet projects that I’m determined to publish this year; and since my friends and family appreciate the personal touch, here’s a recap of 2017:

 There were some growing pains.
 Old family “skeletons” came out of their closets.
 Idols toppled.
 There was a lot of pressure at home and at work, and adversities that only God knows about.

 My brain was tired, and my heart was tired.

 I was tempted to shed faith and morality like a dress that doesn’t fit anymore.
 I had to re-evaluate my convictions and my relationships while getting involved (way over my head) in the family business.
-I crept out of bed in the mornings like an old woman, feeling disoriented, depleted, estranged, stuck in a rut, missing my dreams and wanting them back (you know the feeling).
+I crept out of bed in the mornings like Bartleby the Scrivener, feeling disoriented, depleted, estranged, stuck in a rut, missing my dreams and wanting them back (you know the feeling).

 But enough with the melodrama–I’m here to tell you that it was a good year.